Foegele scores 2 to lift Oilers to 5-3 win over Kraken

 McDavid had an empty-net goal in the final minute.

 NOTES: Seattle’s Brandon Tanev took a hit against the boards with about four minutes left in the game, and stayed down on the ice in pain.
-When he skated off, he was helped off the ice and did not put weight on his right leg. ...
+When he skated off, he was helped off the ice and did not put weight on his right leg.
+Hakstol said he didn’t have an update on Tanev’s condition after the game. ...
 Earlier Saturday, Oilers F Jesse Puljujarvi was placed in COVID-19 protocol, a day after F Ryan Nugent-Hopkins and defenseman Duncan Keith.
 The Oilers now have five players and head coach Dave Tippett in COVID-19 protocol, as Devin Shore and Ryan McLeod have already missed games. ...
 Before the game, Seattle announced D Jamie Oleksiak was unavailable due to COVID protocol.
 The Kraken’s Colin Blackwell, Yanni Gourde, and Riley Sheahan were already on the COVID-19 list.

 UP NEXT